chrisjowen/facebex/README.md

 # facebex
-Full implementation for communicating with Faccebook Graph API
+Full implementation for communicating with Facebook Graph API